 Okay.
 Now.
 Time is one of the most precious commodities any of us have to invest.
 I would assert that emotional energy may be the other, and that they are related through one of my mom’s favorite quotes:

 “The cost of a thing is the amount of what I will call life which is required to be exchanged for it, immediately or in the long run.” ~Henry David Thoreau, Walden

 Consider, then, the goals you’re pursuing and the important things on your list.
 What is the cost of each–not only in terms of time, but the emotional cost as well?
 How much of your life are you willing to exchange for a finished manuscript, a book deal, an online presence?
 For a close relationship with your parents or children?
 For a physically and mentally healthy body?
 For the social or environmental causes that are close to your heart?

 These are not rhetorical questions; there is no answer or position I’m guiding you to.
 But the cost of each of the things on your list–those most precious, important aspects of your life–is worth considering.

 As you look toward 2017, reflect upon how you spent your time and emotional energy in 2016.
-Unless you’re perfect, there will be adjustments to be made toward.
+Unless you’re perfect, there will be adjustments to be made.
 (I know there are for me.)
 But know that if you’re investing in the things that are important to you–even if the balance isn’t perfect, even if you sometimes feel you’re falling short–then you’re doing okay.
 Make those adjustments.
 Ask for help.
 And then be fierce and steadfast and work hard.

 We got this.
 Look out, 2017.